12 Industrials Stocks Moving In Thursday's After-Market Session - Benzinga

 Gainers

-- iSun ISUN stock increased by 9.3% to $3.99 during Thursday's after-market session.
-The market value of their outstanding shares is at $56.0 million.
+- HyreCar HYRE stock increased by 12.7% to $0.7 during Thursday's after-market session.
+The market value of their outstanding shares is at $15.2 million.

-- Grindrod Shipping Hldgs GRIN shares increased by 5.33% to $22.9.
-The market value of their outstanding shares is at $434.1 million.
+- Helbiz HLBZ stock increased by 8.55% to $0.76.
+At the close, Helbiz's trading volume reached 101.7K shares.
+This is 7.3% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $25.9 million.

-- OceanPal OP stock increased by 4.91% to $0.64.
-The market value of their outstanding shares is at $19.0 million.
-As per the press release, Q1 earnings came out 4 days ago.
+- Sentage Holdings SNTG stock moved upwards by 6.36% to $0.68.
+The market value of their outstanding shares is at $9.5 million.

 Losers

-- JanOne JAN shares decreased by 4.51% to $3.6.
-At the close, JanOne's trading volume reached 3.0 million shares.
-This is 151.1% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $10.1 million.
+- Guardforce AI Co GFAI shares declined by 4.81% to $0.48.
+This security traded at a volume of 67.7K shares come close, making up 0.8% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $19.6 million.

-- Aqua Metals AQMS stock declined by 3.95% to $0.92.
-The market value of their outstanding shares is at $68.9 million.
+- Astrotech ASTC shares declined by 3.47% to $0.43.
+The market value of their outstanding shares is at $21.8 million.
 See Also: www.benzinga.com/money/best-industrials-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.